 Only wanting the best for your baby

 Every single day that you run your own business, you become more and more invested in it.
-Not a single day goes by that you’re not thinking about how to improve it, how to maintain your 5 star reviews, how to keep your customers coffees hot, your seats dry and your paddlers happy.
+Not a single day goes by that you’re not thinking about how to improve it, how to maintain your 5 star reviews, how to keep your customers coffees hot, your seats dry and your paddlers and team happy.
 I dream about my work (and have nightmares about getting bad reviews).
 I eat, sleep and breath my kayaking business.
 It is and always will be my first baby.
-Like most younger brothers, our little Levi (our actual baby) loves to come down to the harbour to watch mummy and daddy on the water, waiting for the day he’s big enough and comfortable enough to join his big brother for a paddle.
+Like most younger siblings, our little Levi and baby Isla (our actual babies) love to come down to the harbour to watch mummy and daddy on the water, waiting for the day they’re big enough and comfortable enough to join us for a paddle.

 Taking sick days or time off

 When you run your own business, like having a baby, you can’t just take a sick day.
 People think you can because its your business, but really, its much harder than just calling your boss and saying “I’m sick, I’m not coming in”.
-I have to contact all of my clients individually and rebook them for another day or offer refunds and credits, which can create a lot of admin.
-I also have to try and stay on top of emails and correspondence.
+I’m lucky now because we have an incredible team, who work together to get everything down, but it is still hard to switch off.
 Being sick when you run your own business is hard.
-Just this week, I discovered that being sick and having a baby is equally as challenging, unfortunately.
-He still needs feeding, cuddling and playing with.
-I still have to be patient and present, responding to his needs, even though I just want to curl up on the couch with a bowl of chocolate ice-cream and Netflix.
+I discovered that being sick and having a baby is equally as challenging, unfortunately.
+They still need feeding, cuddling and playing with.
+I still have to be patient and present, responding to their needs, even though I just want to curl up on the couch with a bowl of chocolate ice-cream and Netflix.
 No sick days for mums, and no sick days for those of us growing a business.

 Getting invites to nights out with friends

 During my second year of business, it was evident to my friends that I was more often than not, in bed by 9pm.
 This was waaaay before having a baby.
-Getting up at 4.15am to be responsible for people on Sydney Harbour is a huge deal and requires me to be well rested and not hung over.
+Getting up at 3.15am to be responsible for people on Sydney Harbour is a huge deal and requires me to be well rested and not hung over.
 The nature of my business means I work when everyone else doesn’t.
 Early mornings, evenings, weekends and holidays.
-Since having a baby, I think I have received even less social invites than before.
+Since having kids, I think I have received even less social invites than before.
 I think people just assume I no longer have a life and will simply say no to everything.
-Luckily for me, I have an amazing husband, who can both kayak and feed our son, using a bottle.
-If I really wanted to socialise, I could.
-It doesn’t hurt to ask, people 😉 Hey, I might even sneak in a glass of wine!
+Luckily for me, I have an amazing husband, who can both kayak and look after our kids, so we can rotate the responsibilities.

 Unconditional love and sheer pride

-I have so much love and pride for my business (my husband) and my baby.
+I have so much love and pride for our business (my husband) and our kids.
 I love them all so much!
-When I’m having a tough day in my business or a rough night with my son, I just think of the joy they all bring me and it melts my heart.
-Growing my business from scratch taught me a lot about commitment and determination.
+When I’m having a tough day in my business or a rough night with our kids, I just think of the joy they all bring me and it melts my heart.
+Growing our business from scratch taught me a lot about commitment and determination.
 Couple that with everything my mother taught me, and the support I have from my husband, and I feel confident I’m on the road to happiness.
 I’m no longer chasing money and spending too much on wine.
 My life is filled with kayaking, adventure, love and gorgeous baby smiles.
 The stuff dreams are made of!